plirof2/d8_guzzlerestgenerator_mod/d8_guzzlenode_rest/README.md

 **http://mydrupal.com/api/relay/post/3**
 and you have POST/Payload body forward enabled then, the body you have post will be forwarded to the external API call.

+### Forward Headers
+If you have enabled this :
+If you post a header named
+**authorisation2:...**
+then it will be forwarded as a standard **authorisation:..** header to the external API

 ### Args :
 **http://mydrupal.com/api/relay/getalbums?_format=json&arg[2]=world&arg[1]=hello**
 will send to the external API a request like